-Read more about Argentina on my post “Great things to do in Argentina.”
+Read more about Argentina on my post Great things to do in Argentina.

 The capital city of Uruguay, Montevideo, is also the biggest city in the country, with roughly 1.3 million inhabitants.
 It is a place of contrasts, where the modern offices of downtown sit next to the old buildings of the historic centre (such as in Plaza Indipendencia).

-2. Drink up some Tannat
+Drink up some Tannat

 Yup, the word has got out that Uruguay has some great wines!
 Wine has been produced in the country for over 250 years – an inheritance of the Italian, Spanish and French settlers who brought vines from their homeland.

 But only recently Uruguayan wines have become more well-known.
 About one hour north of Montevideo, mostly between Canelones and San José, the wine region is home to some great “bodegas”, wineries that offer some of the best wines of South America.
-Nothing better to accompany my asado, right?
+Nothing better to accompany your asado, right?

 Visit the picturesque Colonia del Sacramento

-4. Relax, surf and hike in Punta del Diablo
+Relax, surf and hike in Punta del Diablo

 There is a natural reserve that hosts various species of animals, a camping ground, and the Fort of Santa Teresa, built by the Portuguese and the Spaniards between 1762 and 1793.

 Act VIP like in Punta del Este

-It is perhaps the most expensive destination in the country, and is in fact considered to be the “Hamptons of South America”, Punta del Este is a favourite destinations of celebrities, packed with stylish hotels and restaurants, exclusive clubs, and a yatch harbour.
+It is perhaps the most expensive destination in the country, and is in fact considered to be the “Hamptons of South America”, thus being a favorite destinations of celebrities.
+You will find stylish hotels and restaurants, exclusive clubs, and a yatch harbor.

 Get lost in Cabo Polonio